REGISTER HERE: https://competitioncorner.net/

 1.03 – OPEN REGISTRATION Every athlete, whether competing individually must register online at www.wheelwod.com For step-by-step instructions on registering for the Open, please go to the FAQ page at www.competitioncorner.net and click on the “REGISTRATION” tab.

 1.04 – OPEN REGISTRATION – Competition Corner Account: Each athlete must have a Competition corner account in order to compete in the Open.
 Creating an a account only needs to be done once.
 Athletes will use the same Competition Corner account each year.
 Athletes will use their account for registering, submitting scores, tracking workout submission and validation deadlines, and reviewing their score submission history.
 It is the athlete’s sole responsibility to provide current, valid and truthful information in creating their account, including their date of birth and email address.
 Any athlete with questions or concerns about creating an account, should contact firstname.lastname@example.org.
 Athletes are not to create duplicate accounts.
 Age Requirements – Athletes must be at least 16 years old at the time they create an account on the CrossFit Games website.
-No athlete under the age of 16 may register to compete.
+No athlete under the age of 16 may register to compete AND CONTINUE TO THE GAMES.
+But all athletes may compete in the open with parental consent under 18

 1.09 – OPEN REGISTRATION – FEES To successfully complete the Open registration process, athletes must submit the registration form.
-There is $5.00 USD for Open registration individual athletes
+There is $15.00 USD for Open registration individual athletes This is only collected to pay judges on video review.

 1.11 – OPEN WORKOUTS – UNCOMMON MOVEMENT CLAUSE/RANGE OF MOTION EXCEPTIONS Any violation of the prescribed workout format, including the movement standards or range of motion, will result in the repetition(s) being disallowed.
 Therefore, athletes and judges should be familiar with the Uncommon Movement Clause: “Any movement deemed uncommon, out of the ordinary or used to amend, shorten or change the accepted movement standard or range of motion including line of action of any event movement can and will be disallowed.
 It is the responsibility of the athlete to notify WheelWOD.com of any questionable movement before the workout.”
 In addition, athletes should be aware that certain athletes with physical limitations in a specific range of motion may be granted an exception, in wheelWOD’s sole discretion, from performing the prescribed range of motion for the workout.
 This limitation in the range of motion must be due to prior physical limitations or injuries that are obvious and clearly definable by demonstration.
 Any limitation must be brought to the attention of wheelWOD PRIOR to the beginning of the competition.
 Such instances are extremely rare and will be handled on a case-by-case basis.